Obersee (Lake Zurich): Frauenwinkel

-The Frauenwinkel protected area is situated on the Seedamm area in Hurden.
+The Frauenwinkel protected area is situated on the Hurden Peninsula in the canton of Schwyz.
 Its reed and marsh belt has a maximal width of about 1 km from the west to the east and a length of about 1.5 km from the north to the south.
 The lake area towards Lützelau and Ufenau islands it also part of the protected area of about 3.5 km.
-Landward there is reed vegetation with large and small sedge flora, rushes, Iris sibirica, and the rare Gentiana pneumonanthe.
+Landward, there is reed vegetation with large and small sedge flora, rushes, Iris sibirica, and the rare Gentiana pneumonanthe.
 In certain places even transition and high marsh occurs.
-In the nature reserve there are European rarities, among them Phengaris alcon, Eurasian curlew and Gentiana pneumonanthe, as well as Ruspolia nitidula, a small snail.
+In the nature reserve there are European rarities, among them Phengaris alcon, Eurasian curlew and Gentiana pneumonanthe, as well as Ruspolia nitidula.

 Nuoler Ried

 Nuoler Ried is a reed located on the north end of a large plane that was filled by the Wägitaler Aa and Spreitenbach streams.
 This delta is larger than those of Frauenwinkel or of the Jona river and Wurmsbach stream.
 The present marshes only comprise a small fraction of the formerly extensive, extensively used reed and meadows which offered numerous animals and plants a wide habitat.
 Larger areas of the present nature reserve, such as the so-called Schüttinsel, were created on the deposits of non-recyclable residual material from the nearby gravel extraction.